crossminer/scava-docs/docs/architecture/API-Gateway-Component.md

 <img src="https://cdn.auth0.com/content/jwt/jwt-diagram.png" width="600">

 #### Authentication Architecture

-In CROSSMINER, the authentification service is a sub component of the Administration Application which centralise Right Management for the whole platform.
+In Scava, the authentification service is a sub component of the Administration Application which centralise Right Management for the whole platform.
 As for the others services, the authentication service is accessed behind the API Gateway.

 <img src="https://zupimages.net/up/18/07/y9nf.png" width="300">